Bridgestone: Formula racing

 From 2008 to 2010 Bridgestone was due to be the sole tire supplier to the FIA Formula One World Championship.
 However, because Michelin chose to conclude its Formula One tire programme at the end of the 2006 season, all teams used Bridgestone tires from the 2007 season to the 2010 Formula One season.

-On 2 November 2009 Bridgestone announced that they would not be renewing their contract to supply tires to Formula One teams after 2010.
+On 2 November 2009, Bridgestone announced that they would not be renewing their contract to supply tires to Formula One teams after 2010.
 The company said it was "addressing the impact of the continuing evolution of the business environment".
 Pirelli announced in June 2010 that it would serve as sole supplier for tires in the 2011 season.

 Sports car and touring car racing

 In the 1980s and 1990s, Bridgestone provided tires to the Le Mans sport prototypes of teams Nismo and TOM's, backed by Japanese automobile manufacturers Nissan and Toyota respectively.
 In the early 1990s, Bridgestone expanded to Mercedes-AMG, which entered the DTM and later Le Mans and the FIA GT Championship.
-The brand left international sports car racing in 2000, but remains as one of the main suppliers in the Japanese Super GT championship.
+The brand left international sports car racing in 2000, but remains as one of the main suppliers in the Super GT series.
+Since April 2023, Bridgestone became the main tire supplier for the Super Taikyu championship series replacing Hankook, which supplied its tires briefly until forced to exit the series due the latter's Daejeon plant fire.